-Allows you to set the over-current protection level for the CPU VRIN voltage.
-The adjustable range is from 150.0mV to 400.0mV.
+Allows you to set the voltage limit on the CPU VRIN voltage for over-voltage protection.
+The adjustable range is from 150.0mV to 500.0mV.
 Auto lets the BIOS automatically configure this setting.
 (Default: Auto)

 DDR CH(A/B) Voltage Protection